lklynet/asciitron/README.md

 - Input validation on both client and server sides
 - Usernames limited to 12 characters

-## 📝 License

-MIT License - See LICENSE file for details

 ## 🤝 Contributing

 1. Fork the repository